Greg-Boggs/gregboggs.com/content/blog/2013-07-11-portland-drupal-group-gets-a-little-awesome.md

 modules: field collection, message, nodequeue
 alt/bonus module: privatemessage

-Special thanks to O&#8217;Rielly, Drupalize.me, and Lullabot for sponsorship that included beer, pizza, coffee cards and an OScon pass!
+Special thanks to O'Rielly, Drupalize.me, and Lullabot for sponsorship that included beer, pizza, coffee cards and an OScon pass!
 My group ended up winning, but all the sites are awesome.
-So, I&#8217;ll leave it up to you to guess which one was ours.
+So, I'll leave it up to you to guess which one was ours.

  [1]: https://groups.drupal.org/portland
  [2]: https://drupal.org/user/712186